ASTM E2315 Kill-Rate Test

 With Microchem Laboratory a Liquid Suspension Time-Kill test procedure is highly versatile and catered directly to the study sponsor’s needs.

-Microchem Laboratory has a long history of performing the Liquid Suspension Time-Kill, gathering reproducible data that study sponsors can count on.
+Microchem Laboratory has a long history of performing ASTM E2315 Kill-Rate Testing, generating reproducible data that our clients can count on.

 Get A Testing Quote